iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 Disadvantages:
 - **Low Security**: Although WebSockets utilize WSS(Websockets of SSL), the technology is still new and prone to attacks like XSS and DDOS.

-### Design Pastebin
-**Pastebin like services enable users to store plain text or images over the network (typically the Internet) and generate unique URLs to access the uploaded data.
-Such services are also used to share data over the network quickly, as users would just need to pass the URL to let other users see it.**

-Let's start by getting storage, read and write requirements:

-**What are the allowed data types that can be shared?**
-Text

-**Number of new links generated daily?**
-1 million

-**Can the users specify their own custom URL?**
-Yes

-**Max text size that users can paste?**
-10MB

-Ok, so we need a service where users can paste their text, have a custom URL generated and then that generated URL can be shared with other who can then visit the URL to see the original text.

-**Back of envelope estimation**

-Let's assume 5:1 read to write ratio.
-Therefore 5 million daily reads and 1 million daily writes

-$1 * 10^6$ daily new links = $1 * 10^6 / (24 * 60 * 60)$ =  $12$ new creations per second

-$5 * 10^6$ daily reads = $5 * 10^6 / (24 * 60 * 60)$ =  $60$ reads per second

-10MB per write and million daily new URLs and we decide to store this data for 10 years

-$10MB * 1 * 10^6 * 365 * 10$ would approx equal 36TB of storage

-Now, generating new URLs for each new paste:
-$1 * 10^6 * 365 * 10$ = 3.7 billion unique URLs for the life span of our service.
-If we use base 64 encoding that means we need at-least 6 character strings because $64^6	= 69 billion$ which is more than what we'd need for our 10 years.

-Now, to store each of these unique strings, we'd need storage as well.
-So if we're creating 3.7 billion URLs and each is approx 6 characters long then we need $6 * 3.7 Billion$ then we need 22 billion which is 22 GB of storage for our 10 year life span.

-### Design Tinder
-Let's start with our features:
-- Have a profile for each user
-- Ability to swipe left or right
-- Ability to match with other users
-- Ability to chat with matched users

-Let's talk about our data/volume reqs:
-- 100 million total users
-- 1 million DAU

-Ok, so let's start with our user's profile:
-- 5 total pictures per user
-- Information such as name, age, location, preferences etc.
-- Total data per user: 1MB per pic = 5MB + another 1 KB for info.
-Approx 6 MB of data per profile
-- $6MB \times 100 \times 10^6$ means $6GB$ of overall data.
-Assuming we save data for 10 years, this comes out to 60GB of data for the life of our app.
-- We can store images in a DB or DFS.
-As discussed in [storing images](#storing-images) section, we'll use DFS.
-Next, we'll use a SQL DB to keep track of userID, profileID and the URL to our user images.
-- We'll also need to store user info for which we'll use another SQL table with a uniquely generated userID used as a primary key.
-The table would have columns such as name, age, location, preferences and matches.
-- **ALL THIS INFORMATION WILL BE STORED/MANIPULATED VIA A PROFILE SERVICE**

-Let's think about the chat feature:
-- We can either use XMPP or Websockets to allow a user chat with matched users.
-As discussed in [chat](#allowing-users-to-chat) section, we'll use XMPP since it has better security and allows us to show when users are online!
-- Before we allow chat to open up between 2 users, we'll have to determine whether the 2 users have been matched.
-For that, we'll call our user service to get a list of matched users.
-We can cache this information using a write-through cache so that we don't have to hit user DB for each chat session.

-Let's think about the overall architecture
-- We'll have to authenticate our users.
-We'll do so using login based mechanisms and OAuth 2.0 as specified in the [secure services](#secure-services) section.
-Authentication will be implemented as an edge function in our API gateway.
-The user hits our API GW that calls our authentication service.
-Our auth service sits inside servers behind a load balancer.
-We can use **weighted round robin** to route our requests.
-Once we get our user authorized, the user's authorization is returned back to the API Gateway.
-Next, we need to populate our user's info and return this to our user.
-- To populate our user's info, we'll use a profile service that pulls our profile for us, checks for matches and returns those as well.
-The information is gathered for us from the profile servers and matchService.

 ### Design Chat Messaging

 Requirements: